blipson/node-credstash/README.md

          .catch(err => /* oops! */);
 ```

+## Why the SPS fork?
+We use an encryption context for all of our credstash secrets, and the original version of this package does not support that.

 ## Installation
 Ensure you have [AWS credentials configured](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).
 The credentials should be set up as a [secret reader](https://github.com/fugue/credstash#secret-reader)